Liza & A.J. will be performing at _______________, ________________.The concert will begin at --------------.

 Liza & A.J. have shared their unboundaried love of music with audiences for 21 years.
 They are award-winning performers and researchers, and have played venues and festivals in New England, the Mid-Atlantic, the Midwest, the Southwest and throughout Appalachia.
 Awards won by them individually or as a duo include the New Folk Award from the Falcon Ridge Festival, the American Songwriting Competition Award (runner-up), a grant from the Puffin Foundation, and two fellowships from the Hutchins Library Sound Archives at Berea College in Kentucky.

-In addition to their performance schedule as a duo and as folk dance musicians, the two work at Berea College, where A.J. is the accompanist for the 75-year-old Country Dancers (with whom he recently toured China).
-Liza leads the college Folk-Roots Ensemble and teaches classes in Appalachian music and songwriting.
+In addition to their performance schedule as a duo and as folk dance musicians, the two work at Berea College, where A.J. is the accompanist for the 82-year-old Country Dancers (with whom he recently toured China).
+Liza leads the college Folk-Roots Ensemble, teaches Appalachian music, and directs the Celebration of Traditional Music, now in its 48th year.
 Both Liza & A.J. appeared on the college’s nationally CBS broadcast Christmas special, "Listen: A Celebration of Christmas at Berea College," and Liza and the Folk-Roots Ensemble have opened for Vince Gill and have appeared with the Chieftains.

 They are currently in post-production with their sixth release, "My Lord, What a Morning."